 Plant Clearance and Access Consideration for proper Accessibility

-- Main operating or service levels are defined, as those areas during plant operation require plant personnel to be normally or intermittently present for substantial periods of time.
+- Main operating or service levels are defined, as those areas during plant operation requiring plant personnel to be normally or intermittently present for substantial periods of time.

-- Stairways shall be provided as a primary means of access to main operating or service levels in structures, buildings or furnaces.
-Cage ladders are not acceptable as primary means of access.
+- Stairways shall be provided as a primary means of access to main operating or service levels in structures, buildings, or furnaces.
+Cage ladders are not acceptable as the primary means of access.

 - Storage tanks shall also be provided with stairways where tank heights are more than approximately 6 m.
 It is preferred to provide independent staircases for lined storage tanks.

 - Auxiliary service platforms are defined as those areas which, during plant operation do not require the presence of plant personnel except for short periods of time.

 - Primary access to platforms attached to vessels, auxiliary service platforms in structures, furnaces, and storage tanks for platforms up to approximately 6 m (20 ft) high, shall be by vertical cage ladders.

 - Auxiliary exists from platforms shall be by means of ladders.
 Such exists shall be required when platforms are longer than 7.5 m and shall be located so that no point on an operating platform is horizontally more than 22.5 m from a primary or auxiliary exit.
 The dead-end length of a platform shall not be greater than 7.5 m.

 - The vertical rise of any stairway shall not exceed 4.5 m in a single flight at a maximum angle of 40° and shall provide a minimum clear headroom of 2.1 m.